Top 8 Maintenance Tips for Absorption Chillers

 may be a leak in one of the tubes.
 Pressure tube testing or eddy current testing can be used.

-4. Check for tube fouling and scaling
+Replace faulty tubes as necessary. - Check for tube fouling and scaling

 A drop in capacity may indicate that the tubes need to be cleaned.
 Cleaning frequency is